tarantool/doc/doc/book/box/atomic/thread_model.rst

 a yield signal, and then switches to execute the instructions of another fiber.

 :ref:`Yields <app-yields>` must happen, otherwise the transaction processor thread would be permanently stuck on the same fiber.
-There are two types of these yields:

 ..  _thread_model-example: